igorxmath/homebridge-samsung-windfree-ac/README.md

 - `name`: The name of the platform.
 - `BaseURL`: The base URL for the API.
 - `AccessToken`: Your access token.
+They can be created and managed on the [personal access tokens page.](https://account.smartthings.com/login?redirect=https%3A%2F%2Faccount.smartthings.com%2Ftokens)

 Here is a sample configuration: